How many subjects do I study?

 The college has a comprehensive programme of extra-curricular activities.
 These include team sports, sign language, first aid courses, creative writing, a gym, debate club, film club, languages opportunities, supporting lower school lessons and trips both locally, nationally and internationally including a World Challenge expedition.

 How do I apply for holidays/leave of absence in Sixth Form?

 We expect all students to have a minimum of 95% attendance and to be on time to every lesson.
 We do not recommend students are absent for holidays during the school term unless in exceptional circumstances.
 If your son/daughter is to be absent from college all requests must be made in writing to their Head of Year.

 What financial support is available to me?

-St. Bede’s Sixth Form administers 2 bursary schemes targeted towards those young people who face the greatest financial barriers to participation; such as the costs of transport, meals, books and equipment.
+St. Bede’s Sixth Form a bursary scheme targeted towards those young people who face the greatest financial barriers to participation; such as the costs of transport, meals, books and equipment.
 We will make every effort to support your son/daughter where possible during their time in our Sixth Form.

 Please contact Mrs Snowdon, Sixth Form Administration Manager for further details.

 Who can apply for a place at St. Bede’s Sixth Form?